History of Milton Keynes: London and Birmingham Railway, Wolverton and New Bradwell new towns

 The London and Birmingham Railway brought even more profound changes to the area.
-The coach trade on the turnpike through Stony Stratford collapsed, taking many businesses with it.
-Fortunately, Wolverton was the halfway point on the rail route, where engines were changed and passengers alighted for refreshments.
+Wolverton was the halfway point on the rail route, where engines were changed and passengers alighted for refreshments.
 Wolverton railway works was established here, creating work for thousands of people in the surrounding area.
 In the period 1840 to 1880, new towns were built in New Bradwell and Wolverton (about 2 km east of the original deserted village) to house them.
 A narrow gauge railway, the Wolverton to Newport Pagnell Line, was built to Newport Pagnell in 1866, much of it by closing and reusing the Newport Arm of the canal.
 The Wolverton and Stony Stratford Tramway ran to Stony Stratford from 1888 (to 1926) and, in 1889, was extended to Deanshanger in Northamptonshire.

 Bletchley, on the 1846 junction of the London and Birmingham railway with the Bedford branch, was to become an important railway town too.
 In 1850, another branch from Bletchley to Oxford was built, later to become the (Cambridge/Oxford) Varsity Line.
 Bletchley, originally a small village in the parish of Fenny Stratford, grew to reach and absorb its parent.
 In Stony Stratford, expertise learned in the works was applied to the construction of traction engines for agricultural use and the site of the present Cofferidge Close was engaged in their manufacture.

 Bletchley Park

-Bletchley Park is a former private estate located in Old Bletchley, an important Military Intelligence site during World War II and today home to the modern Museums of Cryptography and of Computing.
+Bletchley Park is a former private estate located in Old Bletchley, an important military intelligence site during World War II and today home to the modern Museums of Cryptography and of Computing.
 Conveniently located at the junction of the Varsity Line with the West Coast Main Line, Bletchley Park (code-named Station X) was the location of the Allied main code-breaking establishment during World War II.
 Codes and ciphers of several Axis powers were deciphered there, most famously the German Enigma.
 Colossus, the world's first programmable electronic digital computer was put to work here as part of the codebreaking effort.
 The high-level intelligence produced by Bletchley Park, codenamed Ultra, is frequently credited with aiding the Allied war effort and shortening the war.